 “And remember what Xenophilius said?
 Time by time there shows up some people who try to imitate such diadems,” Rons added.

 “And, moreover, it was in the storage room that has been visited by thousands of other students.
-At first we thought Voldemort was stupid enough to think he was the only one who had found the Room of Requirement, but what if that wasn’t true?
+At first we thought Voldemort was stupid enough to think he was the only one who had found out about the Room of Requirement, but what if that wasn’t true?
 What if the diadem we found was fake?
 What if Voldemort has hidden the true Diadem anywhere else?”
 Harry realized, having completely understood Hermione’s revelation.
 But then what was that dark liquid that had leaked out of the Diadem? he thought, but then immediately came the answer.
 It could have been anything, even the most common glue.
-And the scream he had heard – there was a battle going on; it was most likely that he didn’t hear Voldemort’s soul at all, but it has been just a nearby wounded fighter.
+And the scream he had heard – there was a battle going on; it was most likely he didn’t hear Voldemort’s soul at all, but it has been just a scream of a wounded fighter nearby.
 Actually, the fact that the poor band he had in his hands could have been Voldemort’s Horcrux now looked like a very doubtful fact to him.
 “Who knows where the real Diadem might be now?
 Maybe that crafted thing of Xenophilius was the true Diadem?”
 Harry added sounding despaired.

-“That’s not true, because You-Know-Who hurried to the Hogwarts, at least you said so yourself, it means that the Diadem had to be at Hogwarts,” Ron said.
-“Only it seems that it wasn’t placed in the storeroom of old things.”
+“That’s not true, because You-Know-Who hurried to the Hogwarts, at least you said so yourself, it means the Diadem had to be at Hogwarts,” Ron said.
+“Only it seems it wasn’t placed in the storeroom of old things.”